News of the World Book Club Questions and Recipe

 *If you are new here, WELCOME!
 For News of the World, I provide your book club with a brief summary, a recipe, and discussion questions in that order!

-Today’s post features News of the World, a finalist for the National Book Award.
+Maybe before now you had not heard of News of the World or its author, Paulette Jiles.
+News of the World was a finalist for the National Book Award.
 It’s also slated to become a movie later this year starring Tom Hanks (who doesn’t love Tom Hanks?).
-Maybe before now you had not heard of News of the World or its author, Paulette Jiles.

 This novel is one of the more literary novels featured on Book Club Bites to date, but like the others (The Goldfinch, Peace Like a River, etc), News of the World has both strong characters and strong plot.
 Sometimes that is not always true of literary novels, which tend to focus on character development over plot.

 I love literary fiction and read only books categorized as such for many, many years, but I truly appreciate a smart read that straddles the line between genre and literary and tend to feature those more on this site (think Eleanor Oliphant is Completely Fine or The Great Alone).

 Paulette Jiles is definitely a literary author in my mind, but she is a prolific one, which is somewhat rare.
 You can see her complete list of books here including her latest release, Simon the Fiddler, which I believe you would love if you’ve already read News of the World and are looking for something similar.

 News of the World, like several of Jiles’ books, is set in historic Texas just after the Civil War.
 Since I live in Texas, I really enjoyed reading the book and visualizing what the landscape and towns would have looked like during that time.
 It was fun reading about both large and small Texas towns I know, because, if you don’t know, this book follows an elderly man as he braves the open roads through Texas to return a Kiowa captive to her family.